channable/icepeak/docs/IcepeakProtocol.md

 ### Modifying data

 Data on Icepeak can be modified by either a PUT request or a DELETE request.
-The PUT will introduce or overwrite new information to the Icepeak server and DELETE will remove information from the server.
+The PUT will introduce new or overwrite existing information to the Icepeak server and DELETE will remove information from the server.
 In case some information changes, all information that is changed will be send to every client that is listening to that channel.

 - `Put` writes a JSON value to a given path in the JSON structure.